Stir-Fry Chicken with Braising Greens

 - 6 green onions, white part minced and greens cut into 2-inch pieces

-- Pour another tablespoon of oil in the wok, heat, then add the white part of the green onions, shallot, ginger and optional chiles.
+Pour another tablespoon of oil in the wok, heat, then add the white part of the green onions, shallot, ginger and optional chiles.
 Stir-fry and let cook until softened, a couple minutes.
 Add the garlic.
 Add the greens of the green onions and the braising greens.
-Add the stir-fry sauce and stir-fry until veggies are tender, another couple minutes.
-Add back the chicken and toss to mix.
+Add the stir-fry sauce and stir-fry until vegetables are tender, another couple minutes.
+Add the reserved chicken and combine.
 Serve immediately over hot rice.

 - Freezing meet for 30–45 minutes makes slicing easier.